-To assist new freshmen in becoming familiar with Texas Wesleyan University and to be more successful in their academics, Texas Wesleyan University has designed a General Studies Program (GST).
+To assist new freshmen in becoming familiar with Texas Wesleyan University and to be more successful in their academics, Texas Wesleyan University has designed an Academic Success Experience (ASE).

-GST 1111 (Freshman Seminar) is the first course in this program and is required for all first semester freshmen or freshman transfer students with 11 or fewer completed credit hours.
+ASE 1111 (Freshman Seminar) is the first course in this program and is required for all first semester freshmen or freshman transfer students with 11 or fewer completed credit hours.
 This course is designed to address issues related to the successful transition from high school to the university.
 Campus orientation, college level study skills, and other transitional issues are covered.
-A student may not drop GST 1111.
-If a student fails to achieve a passing grade in GST 1111, the student will be required to retake the course the following semester until a passing grade is achieved.
+A student may not drop ASE 1111.
+If a student fails to achieve a passing grade in ASE 1111, the student will be required to retake the course the following semester until a passing grade is achieved.